melodybarker/ClassWebsite-Cohort15/README.md

 1. Update `data/cohort.json` with student information
 1. Update images with your class's photos
 1. Update `data/tech.json` with your cohort's tech stack
+1. Update NSS Eventbrite link to the specific link for your class's demo day.
+Reach out to Mandy if you need the link.
 1. Change anything else with styling you'd like!

 ## To Deploy